 Course Number: NLIT 3834

 Permission Required: No

-Introducing, as Sherlock Holmes put it, a “scarlet thread into the colorless skein of life,” the mystery novel has triumphed as a genre of creative invention and psychological richness.
-This course considers a selection of major British, French, and American texts that have entered the mainstream of 20th- and 21st-century literature, including chronicles of classic great detectives, hardboiled mystery masterpieces, studies of criminal psychology, and outstanding postwar noir and “Euronoir” fiction.
-Readings include Arthur Conan Doyle, The Hound of the Baskervilles; John Buchan, The Thirty-Nine Steps; Agatha Christie, The Murder of Roger Ackroyd; Dashiell Hammett, The Maltese Falcon; Daphne Du Maurier, Rebecca; Graham Greene, Brighton Rock; Kenneth Fearing, The Big Clock; Raymond Chandler, The Big Sleep; Patricia Highsmith, Strangers on a Train; Georges Simenon, Dirty Snow; Jean-Patrick Manchette, Fatale; P.D.
-James, The Lighthouse; and Mark Haddon, The Curious Incident of the Dog in the Night-Time.
+Introducing, as Sherlock Holmes put it, a “scarlet thread into the colorless skein of life,” the mystery novel has triumphed as a genre of great creative invention and psychological richness.
+This course considers a selection of major British, French and American mystery novels that have entered the mainstream of 20th and 21st century literature, including chronicles of a variety of Great Detectives, whodunit masterpieces, hardboiled classics, and outstanding postwar Noir and "Euronoir" fiction.
+Readings: Arthur Conan Doyle, The Hound of the Baskervilles; Agatha Christie, The Murder of Roger Ackroyd; Dorothy Sayers, Strong Poison; Dashiell Hammett, The Maltese Falcon; Raymond Chandler The Big Sleep; James M. Cain, Double Indemnity; Patricia Highsmith, Strangers on a Train; Jean-Patrick Manchette, Fatale; P.D.
+James, A Mind To Murder.

 Course Open to: Degree Students